nuumio/docker-linux-cross-build-test-amd64-arm64/README.md

 **This test may corrupt or delete your data and render your system useless!** Run it at your own risk!

-The worst that has happened to me so far is **root filesystem corruption** that required manual fixing of it with `fsck` to make the system bootable again.
+The worst that has happened to me so far is virtual machine's **root filesystem corruption** that required manual fixing of it with `fsck` to make the system bootable again.
 If you have no idea what I'm talking about here it's better you don't even try running this.

-I've only tested this in Ubuntu 18.04 running natively and as a guest in VirtualBox (Win10 host, 8 cores, 16 GB memory).
+I've only tested this in Ubuntu 18.04 running natively and as a guest in VirtualBox (Win10 host; 8 cores, 16 GB memory for VM).

 # How to run in Docker